Hours Today: Closed

 What role does social media play in your practice?

-What do you believe is the visual creative practitioner’s role in the world?
+What do you believe is the visual artist’s/creative practitioner’s role in the world?

 How does living in Northern Michigan inform and influence your creative practice?